-Only QCOs may file a QCO action.
+Only qualified consumer organisations (QCOs) may file a QCO action.

-In an SQCO action, only SQCOs may carry out the litigation regarding common obligations and the simple determination proceedings (articles 3(1), 12 and 87(1) and (2) of the Special Act).
+In a specified qualified consumer organisation (SQCO) action, only SQCOs may carry out the litigation regarding common obligations, and the simple determination proceedings (articles 3(1), 12 and 87(1) and (2) of the Act on Special Measures Concerning Civil Court Proceedings for the Collective Redress for Property Damage Incurred by Consumers (the Special Act)).
 Moreover, consumers may not intervene in the litigation regarding common obligations (article 8 of the Special Act).
-On the other hand, after an objection to a simple determination order is filed, not only an SQCO, but also the delegating consumers themselves, may carry out the litigation after objection as a party (articles 52(1) and 53 of the Special Act).
+On the other hand, after an objection to a simple determination order is filed, not only an SQCO but also the delegating consumers themselves, may carry out the litigation after objection as a party (articles 52(1) and 53 of the Special Act).